vinceskahan/v5wiki/WeeWX-v4-and-logging.md

    [`TimedRotatingFileHandler`](https://docs.python.org/3/library/logging.handlers.html#timedrotatingfilehandler)
    for the actual implementation.

-5. It will log to the file `/var/tmp/weewx.log`.
-In WeeWX V5, this location can be a relative path, in which case it will be relative to `WEEWX_ROOT`.
+5. The option `filename` specifies the path to the rotating file.
+The variable `{process_name}` can be used, in which case the name of the process (usually `weewxd`) will be used.
+So, in this example, for the main program `weewxd`, logs will be sent to `/var/tmp/weewxd.log`.
+In WeeWX V5, `filename` can be a relative path, in which case it will be relative to `WEEWX_ROOT`.
 For example, specifying

        filename = log/weewx.log